svenvg93/GitBook/networking/routers/mikrotik.md

 ### IP Address

-Give the interface an IP Address.
-Make this is not in the same range as your LAN subnet
+Assign an IP address to the WireGuard interface.
+Ensure it is not in the same range as your LAN subnet.

 ```
 /ip address